-Glycidol, on the other hand, has already been included by IARC (International Agency for Research on Cancer, not to be confused with Airc, the Italian Association for Cancer Research) in the "2A" group as a possible human carcinogen.
+Glycidol on the other hand, has already been included by IARC (International Agency for Cancer Research, not to be confused with AIRC, the Italian Association for Cancer Research) in group "2A" as a possible human carcinogen.
 The experts also concluded that there is sufficient evidence that glycidol and its esters (GE) are carcinogenic to humans of all age groups but safety levels have not yet been established.

 According to research, the GEs after ingestion are converted to glycidol for which, being the latter considered a carcinogen and genotoxic, it was not possible for EFSA to establish a tolerable daily intake (or TDI). , but only an exposure margin of 0.4 micrograms / kg body weight per day.